Action #998

 Ok.
 I was mainly thinking about the question of whether we can develop a generic class for data access that can support different implementations in the end.
 We may indeed handle this using a base class for the structure and a derived class for the implementation of the specific formula.
 Not sure that we need it in a first place (e.g. if we want to study right now many different PSF parametrisations).
 It’s maybe easier to start with hard-coding the formulae we have in mind in the same class (maybe one method per formula)?
 We can always re-factor the classes later if needed.

-#13 Updated by Mayer Michael almost 11 years ago
+#13 Updated by Mayer Michael about 11 years ago

 It’s maybe easier to start with hard-coding the formulae we have in mind in the same class (maybe one method per formula)?
 We can always re-factor the classes later if needed.